Eagle Leadership Service Project

 If he does not, the Scout has several choices.

 a.
 If the project meets all restrictions and is just lacking in content.
 Discuss with the Scoutmaster what is lacking.
 Is there more that can be done within the project/needs of the benefiting organization to bring it up to standards?
 And then go back to the benefiting organization and discuss what changes need to be done if this is to be done as an Eagle Project.
+If this is not possible then the Scout needs to gracefully and apologetically tell the benefiting organization that he can not go forward with the project.
+The Scout now needs to go back to step 1.
+If the changes are acceptable to the benefiting organization the Scout goes back to the Scoutmaster for his signature.

 b.
 If the project falls into the area of not meeting the restrictions, ie., it’s mostly a fundraiser for the benefiting organization, a blood drive or othe activity where the Scout is regulated to a secondary role by the organization or one of the other projects that are not acceptable, then the Scout need to again gracefully and apologetically tell the benefiting organization that he can not go forward with the project.
 The Scout now needs to go back to step 1.